flipperdevices/flipperzero-firmware/README.md

 * Support for multiple portals
 * Enter AP name on the Flipper
 * Add a config file for general app settings
+* Create cleaner log files that are easier to read
 * Clean up code & implement best practices

 ## License